AsiaWi/snap-it-up-frontend/README.md

 ![PROFILES_ADS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706231919/profiles_adverts_zprgu4.png)

-- This feature sits below the profile content within one of the tabs
+- This feature sits below the profile content within one of the tabs and has been set as default tab.

 - The aim of this feature is both: for profile owner to have easy access to own content and for other users to search through their ads, I imagine this might help users sales- buyers might have one product that they want to purchase from the seller and check if maybe seller has anything else they are interested in to purchase at the same time.